 Installed Before 2010

-How Do I Determine Which Refrigerant My AC Uses?
+How Do I Find Out Which Refrigerant My AC Uses?

 Why are Refrigerants Damaging to the Environment?

-What Should I Do in the Interim?
+What Should I Do for Now?